nerboda/easy_breadcrumbs/README.md

 * Refactor and cleanup
   * Change `Breadcrumb` class to `Breadcrumbs`.
 This class will be responsible for the logic of which type of format to use for each breadcrumb
   * Create new `Breadcrumb` class.
 This class will be responsible for the implementation details of formatting each type of breadcrumb.
-  * Add version restictions for dependencies in gemspec
+  * Add version restrictions for dependencies in gemspec
+* Improve Auto Name Detection
+  * It should also be able to handle if the resources are custom objects and their attributes are accessed through instance methods like `Object#name`.
+* Allow for custom configuration of name attributes for resources
+  * Should be able to do something like `set :easy_breadcrumbs, user: :name, post: :title`
 * More robust spec suite
   * Explore more edge cases for both unit and integration tests
   * Eliminate repetition in specs
-  * Other developments gems that would help with this?
+  * Other development gems that would help with this?

 ## Contributing